 Deputy directors supervise a team of workers and oversee the daily functions of their organizations.
 They coordinate with the company's executive director in preparing long-term strategies to achieve organizational goals.
 It is their job to make sure that these goals are met through the company's available resources.
 They aid alliances so that conversation objectives will be achieved.
 When complex issues arise, they collaborate with scientists and policy experts for resolution.

 These skill sets are where the common ground ends though.
-A chief administrative officer responsibility is more likely to require skills like "payroll," "risk management," "executive committee," and "administrative operations."
-Whereas a deputy director requires skills like "policy development," "customer service," "project management," and "public health."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of a chief administrative officer are more likely to require skills like "payroll," "risk management," "executive committee," and "administrative operations."
+On the other hand, a job as a deputy director requires skills like "policy development," "customer service," "project management," and "public health."
+As you can see, what employees do in each career varies considerably.

 Executive Directors of Operations are top management employees of a nonprofit.
 They manage the whole operations of the company.
 They set annual strategic goals to bring the company closer to its vision.
 They oversee all of the company's programs and ensure that these programs are in line with the company's vision and mission.
 They also ensure that the partnerships formed with other organizations remain strong.
 As leaders, they are expected to motivate and inspire the employees to work well together.
 Executive Directors of Operations represent the company in external events, industry functions, and other activities.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, chief administrative officer responsibilities are more likely to require skills like "administrative operations," "executive leadership," "cao," and "administrative functions."
-Meanwhile, a executive director of operations might be skilled in areas such as "operations management," "customer satisfaction," "home health," and "rehabilitation."
+Meanwhile, an executive director of operations has duties that require skills in areas such as "operations management," "customer satisfaction," "home health," and "rehabilitation."
 These differences highlight just how different the day-to-day in each role looks.

 Operations directors oversee all company operations.
 They have the power to set the direction, change the course of the organization, and reform strategies to ensure efficiency in how the company operates.
 Operations directors manage business operations effectively by constantly analyzing company data and by anticipating any challenge that may come their way.
 As such, they make sound business decisions and recommendations that will help strengthen the organization.
 Operations directors oversee finances, quality control, and even human resources.
 They ensure that all aspects of the business are considered in making business operations decisions.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from chief administrative officers resumes, they are more likely to have skills like "risk management," "executive committee," "administrative operations," and "executive leadership."
-But a operations director might have skills like "customer service," "continuous improvement," "patients," and "project management."
+The required skills of the two careers differ considerably.
+For example, chief administrative officers are more likely to have skills like "risk management," "executive committee," "administrative operations," and "executive leadership."
+But a operations director is more likely to have skills like "customer service," "continuous improvement," "patients," and "project management."

-Operations directors are known to earn lower educational levels when compared to chief administrative officers.
-Additionally, they're 6.2% less likely to graduate with a Master's Degree, and 3.8% less likely to earn a Doctoral Degree.
+Operations directors earn the highest salary when working in the finance industry, where they receive an average salary of $120,460.
+Comparatively, chief administrative officers have the highest earning potential in the health care industry, with an average salary of $168,819.operations directors typically earn lower educational levels compared to chief administrative officers.
+Specifically, they're 6.2% less likely to graduate with a Master's Degree, and 3.8% less likely to earn a Doctoral Degree.

 An associate director oversees the daily activities and business operations within a particular area.
 They are primarily responsible for devising strategies that aim for growth in profit and customer satisfaction, implementing policies and standards, evaluate the workforce, providing support to various departments, and setting goals in terms of budget and sales.
 Furthermore, they must regularly report progress to the director and coordinate with managers and supervisors in the joint effort to reach the vision and mission of the company.